drhanciles/byob/DTR.md

 Abilities & Growth Expectations (Technical strengths and areas for desired improvement):
   - Mike:
     - I hope to get a solid understanding of what server-side testing looks like as well as more professional documentation.
 I am also looking forward to getting a first glace at how Travis CI works
+  - Derek:
+    - Coming out of this with a better understanding of CI and server-side testing as well.
+Having thorough documentation

 Workload Expectations (What features do we each want to work on?):
   - As of Tuesday, we have divided the server routes evenly between us and are working separately to write the routes and the tests.
 Tomorrow we will setup and configure our databases together.
 I plan to take a big chunk of the README documentation.
 We can divvy up from there depending on time and other commitments.